Professionals are available to help parents through every step of establishing legal paternity for their children based on each family's unique needs.

 Portland OR, 97293-0050

-A fee of $20 is required for the first copy, $15 for each additional copy of the same record ordered at the same time.
+A fee of $25 is required for each copy of the records ordered.

 NOTE: If the child was not born in Oregon, please contact the Vital Records office in the state where they were born to order a copy of the birth certificate.